 The fourth-year Capstone ties together the skills, methods, and knowledge learned through the three CORE experiences, electives, and classes in the major.
 It provides an opportunity for professional practice within a student's major field, and a chance for students to share their knowledge with the wider community.
-Capstone experiences also engage students with ethical considerations and best practices for the profession.
-They ask students to reflect on (1) what they want to contribute to their field and the world, and (2) how their liberal arts education prepared them for success.

 The nature of the Capstone experience varies by discipline and is defined by the student's home department.
 The Capstone provides a scholarly and/or professional experience in the major.
 As the second "bookend" experience, students create a final product and/or share their knowledge with the wider community.
 Such experiences could include:

-A senior seminar, undergraduate research project, final artistic creation/performance/show, civic engagement project, student teaching, and internship among other options.
+Senior seminars, undergraduate research project, a final artistic creation/performance/show, among others TBD.

-There is some flexibility on what constitutes an internship with some common standards; some internships could be on campus (HHP interns with the athletic department, for instance) and some could be during the summer.
+Internships, student-teaching, and civic engagement projects.
+Allow flexibility on what constitutes an internship with some common standards; some internships could be on campus (HHP interns with the athletic department, for instance) and some could be during the summer.